Veteran Mental Health and Resilience Resources

 Resilience is a tool that helps protect mental health and is extremely important among service members, veterans, and their family members.
 In uncertain times like these, it is an increasingly important concept to understand.

 According to the American Psychological Association, resilience is “the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress.”
-Everyone experiences it – from the mundane everyday stress to traumatic and life-altering events.
+Everyone experiences it – from mundane everyday stress to traumatic and life-altering events.
 Resilience is how we “bounce back” from stressors.
 Important points about stress and resilience:

 - Everyone experiences stress